ZentrixLabs/SrtExtractor/README.md

 - **Language Data**: English training data (`eng.traineddata`) included
 - **License**: Apache 2.0
 - **Quality**: High accuracy on clear subtitle images in our tests
+- **⚠️ Bundled Only**: App uses ONLY the bundled version (no system Tesseract fallback for consistency)

 ### MKVToolNix
 - **Purpose**: MKV file analysis and subtitle extraction